uhi22/pyPLC/readme.md

 NOT work with the TPlink adaptors.
 They route only "their own" direction of the traffic to the ethernet.
 Means: The pev-configured device does not see the real car, and the evse-configured device does not see the real charger.
 This is bad for sniffing.

+### 2022-10-21 SLAC, SDP and ICMP are working
+Using the TPlink and Win10 laptop as evse, the python script runs successfully the SLAC and SDP (SECC discovery protocol).
+Afterwards, the car uses neighbor solicitation (ICMP) to confirm the IPv6 address, and the Win10 responds to it.
+The car tries to open the TCP on port 15118, this is failing because of missing implementation of the listener on PC side.

 (further steps ongoing)